Just about everyone’s on Facebook. And Twitter. And TikTok. And Instagram.

 A niche social media site, sometimes referred to as a vertical social media site, is a networking platform with a specific focus for people with a particular interest.
 When you join a community that fits your passion or profession, say one for adventure travels or for sharing recipes, you leave most of the distractions, negativity, and irrelevance behind.

-Here are 10 niche social media sites to join in 2020:
+Here are 10 great niche social media sites to join in 2022:

 Behance is the premier vertical social network for creative people, from graphic artists to web designers and more.
 Owned by Adobe, Behance has more than 10 million people among its members from all over the world.